 Changing our Healthcare System for the Better

-The trend is for employers to work together.
+The trend and time is for employers to work together.
 The New Mexico Coalition for Healthcare Value, an employer-led, multi-sector alliance brings together those who purchase healthcare, deliver healthcare, influence health policy, consume healthcare and insure employees.
-Our collective voice is more effective and carries more weight when the Coalition confronts complex issues of healthcare cost, quality, transparency, and outcomes of interest to all New Mexicans.
+Our collective voice is more effective and carries more weight when, as a Coalition, we confront complex issues of healthcare cost, quality, transparency, and outcomes of interest to all New Mexicans.

-Quality Improvement: Provide cutting-edge educational summits and networking round tables--as well as monthly news up-dates--to share best- and evidence-based practice and innovations to help healthcare stakeholders and decisionmakers identify and implement strategies, techniques and policies to improve patient care or health insurance coverage, while lowering costs.
+- Providing cutting-edge educational summits, networking round tables, and webinars--as well as monthly news up-dates--to share best-practices and innovations.
+This helps healthcare decisionmakers identify and implement strategies, techniques and policies to improve patient care or health insurance coverage, while lowering costs.

 Healthcare issues were formerly centered on access and cost.
 The Coalition has gotten quality on the table in New Mexico.” --Nurse Leader